-Auto-Owners is a high-performing insurance company that focuses on providing low rates for good drivers and personalized customer service.
+Auto-Owners focuses on providing low rates and personalized customer service.
 Insurance from Auto-Owners is exclusively available through independent agents, and it can't be purchased from the company directly.
 However, the company still has a few modern advantages, such as a smartphone-based driver safety rating program that can lead to significant discounts for the safest drivers.

 In many respects, Auto-Owners Insurance is an old-fashioned company.
 The only way to purchase insurance from it is through an independent agent who lives and works in your area, and most of the interaction you have with the company will be through that agent, not online.